Take comfort in knowing that extensive studies have found absolutely no correlation between

 There are a variety of signals that will alert you that it is time to move the kids out of their crib.
 At some point every parent is going to have to deal with this transition.
 My daughter Lauren learned to climb out of hers at a fairly young age.
 The day she proudly called me into her room to show me how she could balance on the crib rails was my signal that her crib days were gone.
 She wasn’t even two.
 Alana would have stayed in her crib forever, but she eventually got big enough that it was just silly.

-Once you have the marvelous luxury of getting an uninterrupted night’s sleep, it doesn’t take long to forget how disruptive it can be to be woken frequently throughout the night.
+Once you have the marvelous luxury of getting an uninterrupted night’s sleep, it doesn’t take long to see how disruptive it can be to be woken frequently throughout the night.
 If you make a plan and stick to it, you can get through this transition with minimal disruption.
-As noted earlier, both of my kids had the unnerving habit of silently entering my room, coming to my side of the bed and just staring at me until I work up.
-It didn’t usually take long until I was jolted out of a deep sleep.
-(Interestingly, my dog would do the same thing if she needed a middle of the night pee.)
-Children have a myriad of reasons for getting out of bed.….scary shadows, strange sounds, they are thirsty, they can’t sleep and so on and so forth.
+As noted earlier, both of my kids had the unnerving habit of silently entering my room, coming to my side of the bed and just staring at me until I woke up.
+It didn't take long until I was jolted out of a deep sleep.
+Interestingly, my dog would do the same thing if she needed a middle of the night pee.
+Children have a myriad of reasons for getting out of bed...scary shadows, strange sounds, they are thirsty, they can’t sleep and so on and so forth.
 Let them know right from the start that except for an emergency, they need to stay in bed.
 Be consistent with your expectations.
-Be present as needed but say nothing other than “shhh, it’s night time.”
-If they get out of bed, just keep taking them back.
-SHHHH, night time!
+As mentioned in a previous post, a video monitor can be a great tool.
+Keeping an eye on your not-yet-asleep toddler and saying, “back to bed” into the microphone can often keep them in place.
+If they do get out of bed, just keep taking them back and say, “shhh it’s bedtime.
+SHHHH, bedtime!
 For the first week you may find yourself doing this dozens of times.
 Say nothing else.
-“Shhh night time.”
+“Shhh bedtime.”
+Keep physical and eye contact to a minimum.

 If you don’t want to fuss with prizes and passes, that is fine.
 Focus on appropriate rewards and consequences.

 Reward: if you get a good night's sleep, plan a special activity.
 Make sure you give lots of positive attention.
 “You let me sleep and only got out of bed once.
 I am proud of you.
-We are all rested, lets do something fun.”
-Some kids do well with a sticker chart.
+We are all rested, let's do something fun.”

 Consequence: You kept waking me up during the night.
 I am tired and grumpy.
 I don’t want to do a special activity.

-As I noted in last week’s post, you may want to have a chime on the door that alerts you that you may have a wanderer.
+Also, as noted in last week’s post, you may want to have a chime on the door that alerts you that you have a wanderer.

 Posted by Nurse Judy at 9:34 AM